-Today, we’re going to take a look at the GeForce GTX 1050 Ti, and see how the new Pascal based budget card compares with its older predecessor, the GTX 750 Ti, when it comes to playing games.
+Today, we’re going to take a look at the GeForce GTX 1050 Ti vs GTX 750 Ti comparison to see how the new Pascal based budget card compares with its older predecessor when it comes to playing games.

 I’ve had the GTX 750 Ti in my system for quite some time since it was released back in 2014, and I must say I’ve been more than happy with its performance since then.
 However, the recent launch of the GTX 1050 Ti at a competitive price tag made me wonder how significant is the uplift in gaming performance that the new card has to offer.